Glen Kaufman: Artiste Textile Extraordinaire Contemporain

-There was truly a wave of sadness and disbelief in mid-January 2020 when word came of the poor health of Professor Glen Kaufman, Athens, GA, who has graced this city of Kyoto for more than 37 years.
+There was truly a wave of sadness and disbelief in mid-January 2020 when word came of the poor health of Professor Glen Kaufman, Athens, GA, who has graced this city of Kyoto, Japan for more than 37 years.
 Glen was so interested in the contemporary textile arts, as well as the traditional techniques and expressions of Japanese arts.
-He would frequent not only university and gallery exhibitions but was also always connecting the dots with ceramics, Butoh dance and classic Japanese and world history.
+He would frequent not only museum, gallery and university exhibitions but was also always connecting the dots with ceramics, Butoh dance and classic Japanese and world history.

 His span of art work was of interest to the Japanese and as a mentor to many, his devotion to produce work and continue to exhibit into his 87th year, was an important influence: showing we don’t retire, we continue to experiment.